Meet Diane

 The Approaches I Love —Let's Make Change Possible

-My approach is integrative and flexible, drawing from evidence-based methods like Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), and Motivational Interviewing (MI).
+My approach is integrative and flexible, drawing from evidence-based methods such as Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), and Motivational Interviewing (MI).

 get to know me better